pldn/LDWizard-old/README.md

 - Complex visual markup is not preserved.
 For example, colors and fonts are not preserved, neither are bold and italic text markup.

 #### 4.1.1.b CSV formats
-Priority: high

 LD Wizard assumes that tabular source data is available in a CSV format.
-Tabular source data that is not in a CSV format is discussed in [Section 4.1.1.b](#411a-tabular-source-data-formats).
+Tabular source data that is not in a CSV format is discussed in [Section 4.1.1.a](#411a-tabular-source-data-formats).

-The CSV format has been standardized in [RFC 4180](https://tools.ietf.org/html/rfc4180) by the Internet Engineering Taskforce (IETF).
-The most commonly used applications for editing tabular data (e.g., Excel, LibreOffice Calc) seem to export to this standardized format.
+The CSV format is standardized in [RFC 4180](https://tools.ietf.org/html/rfc4180) by the Internet Engineering Taskforce (IETF).
+The most commonly used applications for editing tabular data (e.g., [Microsoft Excel](https://en.wikipedia.org/wiki/Microsoft_Excel), [LibreOffice Calc](https://en.wikipedia.org/wiki/LibreOffice_Calc)) are able export tabular data to this standardized CSV format.

 At the same time, some hand-crafted CSV files may deviate from the standard in the following ways: